hilton/hilton.github.com/blog/_posts/2014-07-21-use-english-in-code.md

 ---
 title: Using only English words in code
-description: What if you could tell the compiler to require correct spelling?
+description: What if you could tell the compiler to require correct spelling? #programming
 layout: hh
 ---